leonardusfisser/maang/ARCHITECTURE.md

 Rust, Tokio, Actix-Web, SQLx, Askama, Stripe, HTMX

-CRATES

 APP DESCRIPTION
 Fully automated
-Monolith Lillpepe Saas app that sells webapps.
+Framework Monolith MAANG that runs Lillpepe
-Compile html css js sql into binary
+Saas app that sells software licenses to tenants Binary compiles html css js sql into binary and shipped automatically together with a database so that the whole tenant's app is isolated on their domain.
-Fully functional binary with db and payment integration Ship binary to tenant domain with db, external default static files
+Ship binary to tenant domain with db, external default static files.

 TENANT CAN
-Change 5 colors, background videos or images,
+Change 5 colors, background videos or images, css file with variables are stored on domain and is self healing.
 CRUD products services posts audio
 Stores own static files: images, videos, audio
 Edit About and Contact page